GitManAmine/blog/content/about.md

 # Hey There!
 I’m Amine Babouri 👋
 ---
-I am a 20 years old Cloud/DevOps from Lyon, France.
-I like the piano 🎹, photography 📸, hiking 🥾⛰️, boxing 🥊, computer science 👨‍💻, and videos games 🎮.
+I am a 20 year old Cloud/DevOps from Lyon, France.
+I enjoy playing the piano 🎹, photography 📸, hiking 🥾⛰️, boxing 🥊, computer science 👨‍💻, and videos games 🎮.

 I'm very keen on IT I created this blog to share tutorials and IT technologies in the world of computing, so don't hesitate to check out my articles!